|

 In January, lawmakers will probably have to start cutting mandated

+programs if they don't come up with other solutions.
 Lawmakers and budget writers say the legislature could be $500

 million in the hole before they even get started on next year's

+budget.
 First, state forecasters predict no growth in state revenues.
 In

 flush years of the past, new dollars from growth from good times